Before participating in an Emissions Reduction Fund auction, you must consider and develop your carbon abatement contract delivery schedule.

 The length of the delivery period is provided at auction registration and may vary according to the type of project that supports the contract.
 If your contract does not include any

-conditions precedent then the delivery period begins five business days after the final day of the auction.
+conditions precedent then the delivery period begins ten business days after the final day of the auction.
 If your contract has one or more conditions precedent, the delivery period will generally commence on the conditions precedent expiry date (refer to the

 documentasset::Code of Common Terms for your specific circumstances).
 Delaying the start of the delivery period using a condition precedent may allow you to generate and deliver additional abatement.